Office of the President correspondence

 Contains the correspondence files of President Cluff, with the exception of his first year of administration.
-The papers extent cover 1893 to 1903, and are incoming except for 1897 to 1900.
-Also includes his correspondence as president of the Peoples Canal Irrigation Company.
-Includes information on his administration of the Academy, and the school's relationship to the Church of Jesus Christ of Latter-day Saints Board of Education.
+The papers date from between 1893 and 1904, and are incoming except for 1897 to 1900.
+Also includes Cluff's correspondence as president of the People's Canal & Irrigation Company.
+Includes information on Cluff's administration of the Academy, and the school's relationship to the Church of Jesus Christ of Latter-day Saints Board of Education.
 Also includes correspondence regarding the Beaver Branch, the concerns of students and parents, and Cluff's education at the University of Michigan.
-Some photographs from the South American Expedition are available.
-Materials date from between 1892 and 1903.
+Contains some photographs from the South American Expedition.

 Conditions Governing Access

 Restricted.
 Closed for 70 years from the end date of the administration, and thereafter open to the public in accordance with the University Archives Policy.

 It is the responsibility of the researcher to obtain any necessary copyright clearances.
 Permission to use material from this collection must be obtained from Reference Services at firstname.lastname@example.org.

 Brigham Young University has had a president since Brigham Young Academy was changed to Brigham Young University in 1903.
 While the school was still called Brigham Young Academy the head officer was titled principal.

 The Board of Trustees delegates to the University President the responsibility to conduct the operations of the institution and administer the policies enacted by the board as chief executive officer and general manager of the University.
 Since 1996, the President of the university has also been a General Authority of the Church.